Major in World Language Education (Teaching Licensure)

 Students who plan to teach in PK-12 schools are encouraged to obtain licensure in two languages or one language plus another subject, especially to facilitate student teaching placement.

 Those interested in teaching are also urged to consider opportunities for teaching English abroad.

 Prospective teachers must take WL 440 Special Methods in the Teaching of Foreign Languages prior to student teaching.
+Note that WL 440 is only offered during the Fall Term of odd years (e.g. 2023, 2025, etc.), so plan accordingly.
 Students should convey their intention to teach as soon as possible to the Chair and must be admitted to the secondary education program in the School of Education.

 Candidates for licensure as foreign language teachers must demonstrate speaking and listening competency showing that they are able to: